downthecrop/2009scape-mirror/README.md

 * [Eclipse Temurin JDK 11 (preferred)](https://adoptium.net) or the Java SE Development Kit Version 11
 * [Git LFS](https://git-lfs.github.com/)

-## Pre-req Installation

-Install JDK version 11 through [Adoptium](https://adoptium.net) or through your [command line](https://adoptium.net/installation/).
-You can also utilize Oracle's JDK 11.

-To obtain large binary files for the repo such as the cache, [install Git LFS](https://git-lfs.github.com/).

 ### Project Setup

 1. Click the "Project" tab on the left-hand side.